Kagu-chan/anki-jpdb.reader/docs/custom-meta.md

       "*://jpdb.io/vocabulary/*",
       "*://jpdb.io/review*",
       "*://jpdb.io/deck*",
-      "*://jpdb.io/search*",
+      "*://jpdb.io/search*"
     ],
-    // We define a parser class - this way we can style those dict entries seperately if we want "parserClass": "kochounoyume-parser",
+    // We define a parser class - this way we can style those dict entries separately if we want "parserClass": "kochounoyume-parser",
     // We wait for elements to be added to the DOM to parse them "addedObserver": {
-      // We search for childs of the body element - can be omitted "observeFrom": "body",
+      // We search for children of the body element - can be omitted "observeFrom": "body",
       // If the added elements match this class, they should be parsed "notifyFor": ".custom-dictionary-entry",
       // A standard configuration that notifies us about added or removed child nodes - can be omitted "config": {
         "childList": true,
-        "subtree": true,
+        "subtree": true
-      },
+      }
     },
-    // Dont parse elements matching this class "filter": ".meaning-subsection-label"
+    // Don't parse elements matching this class "filter": ".meaning-subsection-label"
   },
   {